openfaas/openfaas-cloud/docs/README.md

 * Kubernetes or Docker Swarm
 * Registry account - Docker Hub account or private registry with TLS
 * OpenFaaS deployed with authentication enabled
+* Extended timeouts for the queue-worker, gateway and the backend provider

+For the queue-worker, set the `ack_wait` field to `15m` to allow for a Docker build of up to 15 minutes total.

 ### Moving parts